Seirdy/seirdy.one/content/posts/layered-content-blocking.md

 <q>If we trust our extension developers, is any of this really necessary?</q>
 : With adblockers, you don't just trust extension developers; you also trust filter-list contributors.
 Many filter lists have thousands of entries aggregated from other filter lists, so trust-by-proxy ends up covering a lot of ground.
 This also applies to userstyle extensions: you have to trust the authors of each theme.

   CSS injection is a powerful tool that can be used well or maliciously.
-Remember that it's contributors and extension developers could be well-meaning but still allow a vulnerability to slip through, especially when you account for extensions that alter a site's CSP.
+Remember that its contributors and extension developers could be well-meaning but still allow a vulnerability to slip through, especially when you account for extensions that alter a site's CSP.

   I still use these privileged extensions, but I try to limit their scope to sites where they're necessary.